• Skip to main content

 Case Examples and Documented Harm

-The California cases involve minors and young adults who became addicted to Roblox, Fortnite, or Minecraft as children and required professional intervention.
-According to court documents, one case involves an 8-year-old child who began playing video games at age three and now plays “five to nine hours daily,” allegedly suffering “brain damage and delayed development, depression, rage and aggression, and a compulsive inability to participate in activities besides gaming.”
+The California cases involve children and young adults who became addicted as minors and required professional intervention.
+According to court documents, one plaintiff began playing video games at age three and was playing five to nine hours a day by age eight, allegedly suffering brain damage and developmental delays, depression, rage and aggression, and an inability to participate in any activity other than gaming.

 Primary Legal Claims

-The lawsuits allege that the makers of Roblox, Fortnite, and Minecraft intentionally designed addictive games to exploit vulnerable users, particularly children and teens.
-The key legal claims include:
+The lawsuits allege that the makers of these games intentionally designed them to exploit children and teens.
+The core claims fall into three categories.

-Neglecting to disclose addiction risks or providing adequate tools to limit playtime and in-game purchases (microtransactions).
+Failure to Warn.
+Failure to disclose the documented risks of addiction or to provide adequate tools for parents to limit playtime and in-game purchases.

 Reported Injuries and Damages

-To qualify for these lawsuits, families must typically demonstrate documented harm from addiction to Roblox, Fortnite, or Minecraft, including:
+To qualify for these lawsuits, families typically need to demonstrate documented harm from gaming addiction, including:

 Physical Injuries

-• Repetitive stress injuries (RSI) in wrists and hands
+• Repetitive stress injuries in wrists and hands

 • Sleep deprivation and related health issues documented by medical professionals